 What makes matters worse is improperly or poorly installing inadequate attic insulation.
 Existing attic insulation in many homes may be as minimal as R-19-- which pales in comparison to the recommended R-value!

 Going through a cold winter with so little insulation is like wearing a t-shirt in a snowstorm.
 What your house really needs is the equivalent of a thick down-filled parka.

-The U.S. Department of Energy recommends between R-49 and R-60 of attic insulation in Sterling, Leesburg, Ashburn, and other areas.
+The U.S. Department of Energy recommends between R-49 and R-60 of attic insulation in Sterling, Leesburg, Ashburn, Fairfax, and other areas.
 That's at least a 16-in.-thick blanket of fiberglass insulation!